-Cookie Jar Bakery in Lee's Summit – Make your celebration sweeter with traditional iced Christmas cookies, which are both cute and delicious, wonderful gingerbread men and small Bundt cakes in seasonal flavors.
-They get rave reviews on their salted caramel brownies and lemon bars – a perfect reward for getting your holiday shopping done.
+Cookie Jar Bakery in Lee's Summit – Make your celebration sweeter with traditional iced Christmas cookies, which are both cute and delicious, and small Bundt cakes in seasonal flavors.
+The bakery gets rave reviews on their salted caramel brownies and lemon bars – a perfect reward for getting your holiday shopping done.
 And they have an amazing new treat: hot chocolate bombs: chocolate balls filled with hot cocoa mix and marshmallows.
 Just add hot milk!
 You can always walk in, but if you want something special, give them a call as soon as possible.

 B+B Boulangerie & Fair-Weather Café in Springfield – Go global with your holiday treats at B+B. Choose a traditional German Stollen wrapped around a ribbon of homemade marzipan.
-Their festive Santa coffee cake is stuffed with cinnamon sugar.
 And the Askinosie Buche de Noel (French Yule Log Cake) is filled with a full pound of Askinosie chocolate and decorated with marzipan mushrooms.
 Be sure to check out their KatieMade Gourmet Marshmallows – made with honey instead of corn syrup.
 Due to COVID-19, they're not back to regular baking but will be baking for the holidays and taking custom orders.

 Pie Safe Bakery and Cafe in Pocahontas (just north of Cape Girardeau) – Located in a 1910 bank (it has an old-fashioned candy store in the vault!), Pie Safe Bakery can't be beat for comfort food for the holidays.
-Enjoy old-fashioned grandma cookies, German yeast coffee cakes and date pinwheels, and be sure to check out their variety of ethnic treats.
-And their homemade jams and jellies made from local fruit make great hostess gifts.
+Enjoy old-fashioned grandma cookies and German yeast coffee cakes, and their homemade jams and jellies made from local fruit make great hostess gifts.
 If you plan to dine indoors while you're picking up your treats, reservations are encouraged.

 Sugarleaf Bakery & Cafe in Branson – A year-round favorite, Sugarleaf takes advantage of the holidays to focus on their mouth-watering small batch, from-scratch designer treats ranging from incredible homemade peppermint marshmallows to whimsical cookies in the shape of mittens and stocking caps to 8-inch tall Christmas trees and exquisite snowflakes.
 An added bonus for pet lovers, Sugarleaf's patio is dog-friendly.